angular/angular/aio/content/guide/service-worker-communications.md

 # Service worker communication

-Importing `ServiceWorkerModule` into your `AppModule` doesn't just register the service worker, it also provides a few services you can use to interact with the service worker and control the caching of your application.
+Enabling service worker support does more than just register the service worker; it also provides services you can use to interact with the service worker and control the caching of your application.

 ## Prerequisites